M. Ravi: Cause lawyering (2006–2021)

 From 2009 to 2015, Ravi represented Yong Vui Kong, a Malaysian citizen sentenced to death for drug trafficking.
 The landmark case raised legal issues concerning human rights, including the constitutionality of judicial caning, as well as the reviewability of the clemency process and the exercise of prosecutorial discretion.
 After six years of hearings, the Singapore government made changes to the laws on the death penalty for drug trafficking.
 During a re-sentencing trial in the High Court, Ravi successfully appealed for Yong to have his death sentence commuted to a lower sentence of life imprisonment with the possibility of parole after 20 years, as well as 15 strokes of the cane.
 Ravi later appealed against the caning sentence, arguing that it was unconstitutional, prejudicial, and a form of torture.
 The Court of Appeal dismissed the appeal, which Ravi described as "[bringing Singapore] back to the Middle Ages".

 Shortly after, Ravi successfully reopened the case of death row inmate Cheong Chun Yin, who also had his death sentence commuted to life imprisonment and 15 strokes of the cane under the new laws on capital punishment.
-Ravi later acted for the death row inmates Norasharee Gous (who was later executed in 2022) and Gobi Avedian, who were the second and third cases in Singapore's legal history which the Court of Appeal had agreed to reopen and review.
-He was successful in Gobi's appeal, which resulted in Gobi's sentence reduced to 15 years' jail and ten strokes of the cane, marking the second time in Singapore's legal history in which a death row inmate was spared on appeal to the Court of Appeal despite the exhaustion of all avenues of appeal.
+Ravi later acted for the death row inmates Norasharee Gous (who was later executed in 2022) and Gobi Avedian, which were the second and third cases in Singapore's legal history that the Court of Appeal agreed to reopen and review.
+He was successful in Gobi's appeal, which resulted in Gobi's sentence reduced to 15 years' jail and ten strokes of the cane, marking the second time in Singapore's legal history that a death row inmate was spared on appeal to the Court of Appeal despite the exhaustion of all avenues of appeal.
 Gobi was released from prison on 17 December 2024.